configcat/docs/website/docs/advanced/team-management/auto-assign-users.md

 title: Auto-assign Users
 ---

-All new users who sign-up with a [verified email domain](./domain-verification) will be automatically added to your organization.
+All new users who sign up with a [verified email domain](./domain-verification) will be automatically added to your organization.
 Furthermore, you can also set which Organization roles / Product permissions they should get upon on-boarding.

 #### Steps to configure: